Visual Philosophy

 If an image needs a long explanation to fit, it probably does not belong in the set.

-The wall test
+The endurance test